Tokio Marine Nichido: The Nichido Fire & Marine Insurance

-Merger
+Mergers

+In April 2002, Tokio Marine & Fire Insurance Co. and Nichido Fire & Marine Insurance Co. integrated their operations, creating a new holding company, Millea Insurance Group.
+Tokio Marine, then Japan's largest nonlife insurer, and Nichido Fire became Millea Insurance Group's wholly owned subsidiaries.
 On 1 November 2004, Tokio Marine & Fire Insurance and Nichido Fire and Marine Insurance merged to create Tokio Marine & Nichido Fire Insurance Co., Ltd.

-Scandal
+2008 fraud scandal

 In 2008 the president of the company resigned.
 It was found that the company had fraudulently failed to pay out insurance claims in over 1000 cases.
-They had also neglected to pay benefits on another 85,000 insurance products and overcharged policyholders on premiums, causing a major scandal involving over 7 billion yen ($86,000,000 in today’s money) and leading to penalties for over 170 executives.
+They had also neglected to pay benefits on another 85,000 insurance products and overcharged policyholders on premiums, causing a major scandal involving over 7 billion yen ($86,000,000 in today's money) and leading to penalties for over 170 executives.